jamulussoftware/jamuluswebsite/wiki/en/en-Client-Troubleshooting.md

 ### Can't see the server you want to join?

-First check that you have the right genre server selected in your Connect Setup window.
-But sometimes network issues mean your client won't list all the available servers.
+First check that you have the right genre server selected in your Connection Setup window.
+Sometimes network issues mean your client won't list all the available servers.
 If you know the name of the server you want to join, you can [look up its IP address here](https://explorer.jamulus.io/).
 Enter the IP address in the "Server Name/Address" field in the Connect Setup window to connect to it.

 ### Not seeing a list of servers at all?